jgille/gradle-plugin-example/README.md

 # Gradle Plugin Examples

-This project contains some example on how you can write custom Gradle plugins to simplify your CI/CD pipelines.
+This project contains some examples on how you can write custom Gradle plugins to simplify your CI/CD pipelines.

 There is a module called app that contains a dead simple Dropwizard service.
 There is also a module named buildSrc, which is the naming convention when you have Gradle plugins in the same project, that contains a couple of Gradle